amejiarosario/amejiarosario.github.io/source/_posts/2016-08-19-Node-Package-Manager-NPM-Tutorial.md

 # install a package locally and save it as dependency (package.json)
 npm install <package_name> --save-dev

-# install package locally, save it as dependency with the exact version
+# install package locally, save it as a dependency with the exact version
 npm install <package_name> --save   --save-exact

-# install all dependencies listed on package.json
+# install all dependencies listed in package.json
 npm install
 ```

-Usually, you use `--save-dev` vs `--save` when you need use package that is not part of the project.
+Usually, you use `--save-dev` vs. `--save` when you need use package that is not part of the project.
 For instance, testing libraries, building assets tools, etc.

 You can search for all NPM modules on [npmjs.com](https://www.npmjs.com/browse/star)